Dental8 min read

 What is chairside smile preview software?

-Chairside smile preview software is a clinical consultation tool that produces a realistic visual simulation of cosmetic dental outcomes — veneers, whitening, bonding, bridges, or full smile makeovers — using the patient's own photograph as the starting point.
-It is designed to be used during the consultation itself, not prepared in advance by a lab or design team.
+Chairside smile preview software is a consultation tool that generates a realistic visual simulation of a cosmetic dental outcome — veneers, whitening, bonding, a bridge, or a full smile makeover — starting from the patient's own photograph, produced live during the appointment rather than prepared in advance by a lab or design team.

-This page draws on clinical consultation research, cosmetic dentistry case acceptance data, and smile preview results generated across dental practices using the Makeover platform.
+This page draws on cosmetic dentistry consultation practice, case acceptance patterns observed across dental clinics, and chairside preview workflows built for practices using Makeover.

 Why chairside preview software changes case acceptance

-The moment a cosmetic dental consultation is lost is usually not at the price discussion.
-It is earlier — at the moment the patient tries and fails to picture themselves with a different smile.
+A cosmetic consultation is rarely lost at the price conversation.
+It's lost earlier — at the moment the patient tries to picture themselves with a different smile and can't quite get there.

-The gap between what the dentist can picture and what the patient can picture is where most cosmetic cases die.
+That gap, between what the dentist can already picture and what the patient can't, is where most cosmetic cases quietly die.
+Not in a dramatic "no," but in a "let me think about it" that never turns into a booking.

 What chairside smile preview software should do

-Speed: Must produce a result during the consultation — ideally in under 30 seconds.
-Anything that requires preparation before the appointment defeats the chairside purpose.
+Speed.
+A result has to appear during the consultation — ideally in well under a minute.
+Anything that requires prep time before the appointment defeats the entire point of "chairside."

-Multiple treatment types: A practice offering veneers, whitening, bonding, and smile makeovers should not need four separate tools.
-One platform, multiple transformation types.
+Coverage across treatment types.
+A practice offering veneers, whitening, bonding, and full smile makeovers shouldn't need four separate tools to preview four different outcomes.
+One platform, every transformation type on the menu.

 Chairside software vs digital smile design (DSD): what is the difference?